In [1]:

 Q = MAPS.PermutationTransportMap([0,1,3,2])

-R0 = TM.Default_IsotropicIntegratedSquaredTriangularTransportMap(
+R0 = MAPS.assemble_IsotropicIntegratedSquaredTriangularTransportMap(

 dim=4, order=order)

-pi0 = pi.get_MarkovComponent(0)
+pi0 = pi.get_MarkovComponent(-1)

 Let us then setup and solve the problem

-In [13]:
+[13]:

 rho = DIST.StandardNormalDistribution(dim=4)